Course Info Course Number Course Title Lecturer Published/Updated More Inforamtion

 Introduction to the different classes of materials for biomedical applications including synthetic and natural polymers, hydro gels, ceramics, glasses, composites and metal alloys.
 Measurement of mechanical properties, simple models of viscoelastic behavior, creep and stress relaxation, fracture and fatigue failure modes, challenges in characterization and modeling biomaterial behavior, surface properties of materials, surface modifications, degradation of biomaterials, simple mathematical degradation models, bio compatibility to biomaterials, controlled drug release system and mathematics of release.

-Dr. Yosi Shamay 23/03/2023 More Inforamtion
+Associate Prof. Yosi Shamay 23/03/2023 More Inforamtion

 Stress, strain, Hooke’s law, elastic and viscoelastic material, rods under tension, beam bending, torsion in tubes, pressurized vessels, surface tension, energy methods, column buckling, collapse of tubes, yield criteria, kinematics and dynamics of a rigid body, rotating frame of reference, biomedical examples, joints, muscles, bones, implants, the cardiovascular and respiratory systems.